Spielberg, Styria: Politics

-The SPÖ has been the dominant position of the township since 1960, when the countrified township became a municipality.
-This was triggered when a number of industrial firms moved to the township, above all the Austria Antriebstechnik AG (ATB).
+The 2024 Styrian state election saw the FPÖ win as part of their second state election win.

 Landmarks

 Spielberg is home to the Red Bull Ring (formerly known as A1-Ring and Österreichring).
-From 1970 until 1987 and from 1997 until 2003 the Grand Prix of Austria took place there.
-In 2014, it returned to the Formula 1 calendar.
+From 1970 until 1987 and again from 1997 until 2003, the Grand Prix of Austria took place there.
+The track was rebuilt and modernized between 2008 and 2011.
+The newly rebuilt track hosted a round in the 2011 DTM season.
+In 2014, it returned to the Formula 1 calendar with the 2014 Austrian Grand Prix.
 In 2020 the first 2 races of the delayed F1 season took place there: the Austrian GP and the Styrian GP.
 In 2021, following the postponement of the Turkish GP, a second race, the Styrian GP, was held one week before the Austrian GP.